 - Schemes of Government for the protection and welfare of Indian workers abroad

 - Aspirants Should make a habit of reading newspaper religiously and one should know that this syllabus cannot be covered in a week as it is will be an on-going process.

 - Always give importance to columns related to international relations in the Newspaper

-- Reading newspapers will make easy to attempt essay on globalization and international relations topics
+- Reading newspapers will make it easy to attempt an essay on globalization and international relations topics

 - Also, it is not necessary to keep inch by inch information on what is going on for e.g. the political chaos in Nepal, it is not important to remember all the prime ministers’ name and the dates they were sworn in, so make sure you understand what is important and give importance to those.